← Back to Tips

 Damaged subfloor being repaired in an Athens home

-If you've ever stepped into your kitchen or bathroom and felt a subtle "give" underfoot, or heard a new squeak that wasn't there last year, you might be tempted to ignore it.
-After all, life in Athens is busy, and a little bounce in the floor seems like a minor annoyance compared to a leaking roof or a broken HVAC system.
+If you've ever walked into your kitchen or bathroom and felt a slight "give" underfoot, or heard a new squeak, you might be tempted to ignore it.
+Life in Athens is busy, and a little bounce in the floor seems minor compared to, say, a leaking roof.

-However, that "bounce" is often the first warning sign of a much larger problem: subfloor rot.
-In our humid Georgia climate, moisture is the enemy of your home's skeletal system.
-When water from a slow-leaking toilet or a poorly sealed threshold seeps into the wood, it begins a process of decay that can compromise your home's structural integrity.
+But that "bounce" is often the first sign of subfloor rot.
+In humid Georgia, moisture is your home's enemy.
+Water from a slow leak or a poorly sealed threshold can seep into the wood and start to decay, eventually messing with your home's structural integrity.

 The Hidden Dangers of Subfloor Damage

-Subfloor damage is deceptive because it happens out of sight.
-By the time you see visible mold or crumbling wood, the rot has likely been settled in for months.
-Here are three reasons why you should address bouncy floors immediately:
+Subfloor damage is sneaky because it happens out of sight.
+By the time you see mold or crumbling wood, the rot's been there for months.
+Here are a few reasons to fix bouncy floors ASAP:

 What Causes Subfloor Rot in Athens?

-In our experience serving homes from Five Points to Oconee County, the most common culprits are bathroom leaks.
-A small drip behind a tub or a failing wax ring on a toilet can slowly saturate the plywood or OSB subfloor.
-Because these areas are often covered by tile or vinyl, the water stays trapped, accelerating the rot.
+From Five Points to Oconee County, we've found bathroom leaks are usually the problem.
+A small drip behind a tub or a failing wax ring on a toilet can soak the plywood or OSB subfloor.
+Because these areas are covered by tile or vinyl, the water stays trapped, which speeds up the rot.

 The Smart Home Repair Solution

 At Smart Home Repair, we don't just "cover up" the problem.
-Our subfloor repair experts perform a deep-dive inspection to find the source of the moisture.
-We remove the rotten material, treat the surrounding area for mold, and install high-quality, level replacements that are fastened to last.
-We ensure your home is solid and safe, giving you peace of mind and protecting your investment.
+Our subfloor repair experts find the source of the moisture.
+We remove the rotten stuff, treat the area for mold, and install solid replacements that are built to last.
+We make sure your home is safe, giving you peace of mind and protecting your investment.

 Worried about your floors?